iwelch/sylspace/README.md

 - on ubuntu, sudo apt install git cpanminus make gcc

 * mkdir mysylspacedir ; cd mysylspacedir

+    this is where we will create all the files.  you can change this to anything you like.

 * git clone https://github.com/iwelch/syllabus.space
 * cd syllabus.space
 * sudo bash